How to find a Free Bicycle and Build it into a Touring Machine for Less than 100$

 Racks for Bicycle Touring: another important component

 Racks suffer heavy solicitations under load, so they are prone to failure.
-Especially if you plan to cycle some dirt roads, consider investing a few bucks in that, we know people who didn’t and regretted.
+Especially if you plan to cycle some dirt roads, consider investing a few bucks in that, we know people who didn’t and regretted it.
 We use Crosso, they are cheap enough (about 30$) and we never had any trouble.
+Check also our post about the best cycle touring racks.

-The best tyres for bicycle touring are probably the Schwalbe Marathon Plus, those are not cheap though, coming at about 30 bucks each.
+The best tires for bicycle touring are probably the Schwalbe Marathon Plus, those are not cheap though, coming at about 30 bucks each.

 You can go with cheap tires like this too, as long as you bring your toolkit essentials and learn how to repair a puncture.
 Just be sure to don’t put yourself in danger by riding on worn-out tires.